Robaina/Dokdonia/MS/.ipynb_checkpoints/ms-checkpoint.md

 Employing a fold-change cutoff value of 0.5 (Methods), we found few differentially expressed (DE) genes between light and dark conditions.
 Specifically, we found a set of 17 genes which were DE at 10°C and 18°C, with greater expression in light than in dark.
 Among these genes, we found a subset directly involved in the proteorhodopsin-mediated light-harvesting system (Table X), a system previously described in Dokdonia and which is ubiquitous in marine microbes [REF].
 We also found a set of genes involved in light-induced DNA damage reparation, such as the DNA photolyase/cryptochrome and the Deoxyribodipyrimidine photolyase-related protein.

 In contrast to light/dark, we found  a large number of DE genes across temperatures (LTR test, \alpha=0.01, see Methods).
+Specifically, we found a total of 1724 DE genes, out of which the majority, 1317, were shared between light and dark conditions, i.e.,

 ## Gene clusters